Vyral/gary-jacklin-recruiting/_posts/2019-11-01-why-you-must-make-5-new-calls-5-days-a-week.md

 &nbsp;

-Numbers may not be everyone’s favorite subject, but the truth is that understanding and leveraging numbers is the key to successful real estate business.
+Numbers may not be everyone’s favorite subject, but the truth is that understanding and leveraging numbers is the key to running a successful real estate business.
 I’ve touched on this before, but let me explain what I mean, again.

 If you want to see a higher number of conversions, you need to make a higher number of calls.
 Thankfully, you don’t have to go to extremes for this idea to work.